minetest/minetest/README.md

 A game built off of the best free and open source Minecraft clone, Minetest-C55.

 Copyright (c) 2010-2012 Perttu Ahola <celeron55@gmail.com>
-and ther contributors (see source file comments and the version control log)
+and their contributors (see source file comments and the version control log)

 This contains 2 different game modes, Minetest and Minimal.
 Game mode Minimal is just a test and will be taken out soon.
 Game mode Minetest has all the cool features.